Azure/linux-on-azure-levelup/Module 3: Securing Workloads - E2E Security/secure-infra.md

 - *myBackendNSG* - The network security group that controls communication between the *myFrontendVM* and *myBackendVM*.
 - *myBackendSubnet* - The subnet associated with *myBackendNSG* and used by the back-end resources.
 - *myBackendNic* - The network interface used by *myBackendVM* to communicate with *myFrontendVM*.
-- *myBackendVM* - The VM that uses port 22 and 3306 to communicate with *myFrontendVM*.
+- *myBackendVM* - The VM that uses 3306 to communicate with *myFrontendVM*.

 ## Create a virtual network and subnet

 For this tutorial, a single virtual network is created with two subnets.
 A front-end subnet for hosting a web application, and a back-end subnet for hosting a database server.

-Before you can create a virtual network, create a resource group with [az group create](/cli/azure/group).
-The following example creates a resource group named *myRGNetwork* in the eastus location.
+Before you can create a virtual network, create a resource group with *az group create*.
+The following example creates a resource group named *rg-levelup-${SUFFIX}* in the swedencentral location.
 ## Variables

 Set the following variables to create the Azure resources.